SrGaabriel/deck/README.md

 ## Thanks

 We want to specially thank the discord Kotlin wrapper library [Kord](https://github.com/kordlib/kord), since deck's structure was inspired/based around it.

+There's also [Guilded API](https://guildedapi.com/), the unofficial documentation for Guilded's API.
+It's all thanks to them that Deck has many features with a very young age.